hgimonet/IDD_spring2021_Final_SayCheese/README.md

 ### Code
 The only python required to run CollaBoard is [CollaBoard/emoji_node_mqtt.py]().
 Each computer running the code must be equiped with a camera or webcam.

+Depending on whether the code is run on a pi or a laptop, `ON_PI` should be toggled True or False.

 ### Making the Box
 The files required to laser cut and engrave the box are in [CollaBoard/Box_files]().